Obamg3017/Unit-two-Project-Proposal/README.md

 - As a user, I want to be able to track the total stats of my roster.

 ### Stretch Goals
-- International Players
+- Include functionality to search for International Players
 - Image upload of players
-- Invite other users to It's in the Game to play.
+- Invite other users to It's in the Game for fantasy play.
 - Live stats for players

 ## ERD